 Dr Christoph Müller

-The research project builds on both the results of the concluded project 28790 "Reducing the environmental impact of concrete construction with new types of cement and concrete using sufficiently available source materials" and the future European standardisation of cements.
+The research project built on both the results of the concluded project 28790 "Reducing the environmental impact of concrete construction with new types of cement and concrete using sufficiently available source materials" and the future European standardisation of cements.

 In research project 28790 it was determined that cements with up to 50 % by mass of limestone as a main constituent can be used to manufacture concretes with durability properties that are similar to standard concretes made using CEM I or CEM II/A-LL cements.
 To achieve this, it is necessary to significantly reduce the water-cement ratio to w/c = 0.35.
 In order to ensure practical workability, optimisation of the paste content, precise adjustment of the main cement constituents in the cement work and adjusted use of concrete admixtures are also required.